flame-engine/fire-atlas/README.md

 Fire Atlas is a tool to create Texture Atlases for games.

 This repository holds the source code for the Editor.
-You can find the package source [here](https://github.com/flame-engine/flame/tree/main/packages/flame_fire_atlas)
+You can find the source of the bridge package [here](https://github.com/flame-engine/flame/tree/main/packages/flame_fire_atlas)

 Editor Link: https://fire-atlas.flame-engine.org/